microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/README.md

 * Microstep

-<br> These modes will be explained in more detail in the following 4 applications.
+<br> These modes will be explained in more detail in the following four applications.
 The complexity of the application will gradually increase.

 ## Application scenarios:
 * [Basic example showing the stepper motor in Full-Step and Half-Step modes](1_Half-Step_Full-Step\readme.md)